nakfrg/phishing-trail/README.md

 Survive the corporate work week.
 Do not click the link.

-An educational cybersecurity game in the style of Oregon Trail: five days, three meters (energy / security / reputation), and a steady stream of phishing emails, mysterious USB sticks, and people who sound exactly like your CEO but are not your CEO.
-Every disaster is based on a real attack; every tip is real advice.

-Originally part of the [nakfrg.com](https://nakfrg.com) arcade, now a standalone site.

 ## Structure

 - `index.html` — the whole game: styles, pixel renderer, and engine.